django/deps/accepted/0019-technical-governance-6x.rst

 The following terms are used in this document to refer to types of releases of Django:

+* "Annual Release" means the xxxx.0 releases for Django.
+This begins with 2028.0, replacing 7.0.
+The details can be found in `DEP 20`_

+* "Bugfix Release" means an xxxx.yy release of Django, where yy is not 0.
+  For example, Django 2028.1 is a Bugfix Release, while Django 2028.0 is an Annual Release.

+* Prior to 2028, Django followed a different release numbering.
+These ended with 6.2 and the new release number began with 2028.0.
+The details can be found in `DEP 20`_

     * "Major Release Series" means the x.0 through x.2 releases of Django, for a given x.
 For example, Django 3.0, 3.1, and 3.2 collectively form a Major Release Series.

     * "Feature Release" means an x.y.0 release of Django, where x.0 began a major release series and y is either 0, 1, or 2.
 For example, Django 3.1.0 is a Feature Release.

     * "Bugfix Release" means an x.y.z release of Django, where z is not 0.
       For example, Django 3.1.4 is a Bugfix Release, while Django 3.1.0 is a Feature Release.

 * "Security Release" means a Bugfix Release which included a fix for a security issue in Django being handled under `Django's security